Ojamajo Doremi: Reception

+Bandai reported Ojamajo Doremi merchandise grossed a total of ¥5 billion by 2000.
+By the time the third season was broadcast, the viewership rating was 13.7% and 90% of the target demographic were watching the show.
+During Ojamajo Doremi’s first television season in Japan, the merchandise grossed over $100 million.

 Legacy

-Puyopuyo!!
-Quest brought the Ojamajo Doremi collaboration event, featuring Doremi, Hazuki, Aiko, Onpu and Momoko with the first season outfit and their original voices, Majorika, and also the recurring characters Amitie, Spica, Sonia, Tilura and Kirin with the Ojamajo outfit, available as playable characters.
-The event ran between November 15 to 25, 2019.
+The mobile puzzle game Puyopuyo!!
+Quest presented a Ojamajo Doremi collaboration event between November 15 and 25, 2019.
+As part of the event, Doremi, Hazuki, Aiko, Onpu, and Momoko with the first season outfit were made available as playable characters – with the original voice cast reprising their roles from the series.
+Majorika – as well as the recurring characters Amitie, Spica, Sonia, Tilura and Kirin with the Ojamajo outfit, also were made playable.
+A bonus of Doremi in her regular clothing was also made available to accounts who logged in to the game for the first time.

 In October 2020, Ojamajo Doremi partnered with the Bushiroad mobile game BanG Dream!
 Girls Band Party! to promote Looking for Magical Doremi.
 As part of the collaboration, the BanG Dream! band Hello, Happy World! received in-game costumes based on the main characters of Ojamajo Doremi and performed a cover version of the first season's opening theme.